Wycliffe Chapel: History

 The chapel in New Road (the original name of part of Cannon Street Road) was built in 1780, with a schoolroom added in 1785 and a Sunday School in 1790.
 It was long and narrow, seating up to 800 people, and lit by brass chandeliers holding candles (which had to be trimmed mid-service).
 It had a large burial ground, whose story is recounted here and here.
 Its minister from 1811 was the noted philanthropist Rev Dr Andrew Reed (1787-1862).
-In 1831 it moved to larger premises in a new building named Wycliffe Chapel, in Philpot Street; here the congregation grew from 100 to 2,000.
+In 1831 it moved to larger premises in a new building named Wycliffe Chapel, On Philpot Street; here the congregation grew from 100 to 2,000.

 Reed had been a watchmaker's apprentice and worked at his parents' china shop in Butcher Row - Beaumont House, dating from 1581 and named for the French ambassador who lived there in the time of King James I; ornamented with roses, crowns, fleurs-le-lys and dragons, it was demolished in 1813.
 He became a member of the congregation when Thomas Bryson was the minister.